nirgoldberg/wp-kulam/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 1.9.1 =
+= 1.9.3 =

-* Fix - Conflict with the Divi page builder
+* Fix: Editors unable to access the dashboard due to recent security update